hellt/netdevops.me/content/post/2018/s3_multiple_upload.md

 294.05 real        68.76 user         9.27 sys
 ```

 5 mins!
-As bad as AWS Management Console way!
+As bad as the AWS Management Console way!

 ### 4. aws s3 cp with parallel